 B. Pay your tithe on time.
 Everything you have belongs to God.
 But he is asking you to give one-tenth of it back, for the welfare of his servant.
 He has promised to bless your tithe and told you to test him on it, (Malachi 3:10).

 C. Give regularly, in addition to the tithe.
 Not because God wants your money.
 Giving is a form of worship.
 To worship means to surrender your whole self and surrendering your finances is a good place to begin with, (Proverbs 3:9).

 5. Faithfulness to One’s Nation

 A. The Bible commands us to submit to the government because it’s the established will of God, (Romans 13:1).

 B. The Bible forbids rebelling against the governing authorities.
 Rebellion against the government is rebellion against God, (Romans 13:2).

-C. B. Do not like be pagans and criticize the government authorities.
+C. Do not be like pagans and criticize the government authorities.
 God is in control of all.
-The Bible also urges us to pray for those who govern, (1 Timothy 2:1-4).
+The Bible also urges us to pray for those who govern the nation, (1 Timothy 2:1-4).

 A. We are to obey our employers in the Lord.
-Means we should obey them, as long as their wishes don’t contradict God’s word, (Ephesians 6:5).
+This means we should obey them, as long as their wishes don’t contradict God’s word, (Ephesians 6:5).

 B. Don’t steal from your employer or deceive him.
 We should work for our employers as if we are working for God, (Ephesians 6:8).

-In closing I want to urge you to search yourself and know whether you have been unfaithful in any of these areas.
-Remember, that the one who conceal his sin shall not prosper.
+In closing, I want to urge you to search for yourself and know whether you have been unfaithful in any of these areas.
+Remember, that the one who conceals his sin shall not prosper.
 But God will restore us if we confess and renounce them, (Proverbs 28:13).